truetone/css-selector-benchmarking/Readme.md

 That last one is the most surprising and seems to go against conventional wisdom.

 I think the best way to look at this is by the *proportion of users* in your audience.
-Even though the above three selectors offer the best performance across browsers, your users might not be using those.
+Even though the above three selectors offer the best performance across browsers, your users might not be using browser that support them.

 For example, the `#id` selector (generally considered the fastest) has poor performance in Firefox 17.
 If you have a lot of Firefox users in your audience, that's a big performance hit.